Chitosan nanoparticles: Drug delivery system

 One of the main uses of chitosan-based nanoparticles involves drug delivery devices.
 The following are drugs delivered with chitosan-based nanoparticle: methotrexate, fucose-conjugated chitosan, 5-fluorouracil, doxorubicin, docetaxel, paclitaxel, propranolol-HCL, CyA, insulin, indomethacin, cefazolin, isoniazid, tetracycline, didanosine, isoniazid, rifampicin, folate, zaltoprofen, curcumin, cisplatin, camptothecin, bupivacaine, paclitaxel, prothionamide, hydrocortisone, albumin, ocimum gratissimum essential oil, triphosphate, RGD peptides and morphine.
 The targeting system again ranges from various drug systems, with a primary focus on targeting cancer within specific organs such as lung or colorectal.
 The potential of poly(acrylic acid) and the addition has shown success in improvements of overall gene expression and protein delivery through the ability to modify pH sensitivity, modify chemosensitivity, and modify targeting.

-Drug encapsulating system

 Another main use of chitosan-based nanoparticles involves the ability to withhold various drugs, organic compounds, and even inorganic analytes 5,8,9,11,12,23–25,28,32.
 These analytes include Fe_{3}O4 (Figure 4).
 A Fe_{3}O_{4} based chitosan poly(acrylic acid) nanoparticle or nanosphere can have applications such as toxic metal uptake for direct use in drug delivery systems, treatment of tumors, magnetic separation of biomolecules, and even MRI contrast enhancement.

 Figure 4 Magnetic nanospheres with chitosan-poly(acrylic acid).
 Adopted from Feng et al, 2009.

 Edible coating

-Chitosan alone or together with putrescine has been used successfully to slow the decay of fruits for up to 12 days when held at low temperatures.
+Chitosan coatings, both nanoparticle and ordinary, have been shown to prolong the shelf life of food.
+Chitosan-coated putrescine nanoparticles are even better at this task, being able to slow the decay of fruits for up to 12 days when held at low temperatures.